 - Small Wonder: With an enrollment of 450 students, W&J was the smallest school ever to play in the Rose Bowl.

-- Against the Odds: The University of California Golden Bears were favored to beat the undefeated Presidents by 14 points.
+- Against the Odds: The University of Carolina Golden Bears were favored to beat the undefeated Presidents by 14 points.

 - Dead Presidents: Sportswriter Jack James of the San Francisco Examiner famously said, "All I know about Washington and Jefferson is that they are both dead."